Tulsa police shooting investigated by Justice Department

 He also confirmed that Shelby had fired one shot and Officer Tyler Turnbough had deployed his Taser.

 Shelby is now on paid administrative leave, pending the outcome of a criminal investigation.
-According to the Tulsa World, Shelby, who is white, joined the force back in 2011.
+The officer joined the police force in 2011 and had worked for the county sheriff's department for four years before that, according to her attorney, who described her record as a clean one.

 In addition, both the US Department of Justice and state authorities have launched investigations into the officer-involved shooting.